solaranamnesis/joseph-daniel-guigniaut/la-venus-de-paphos/full-text-english.md

 ...

-# La Vénus de Paphos et son Temple.
+# The Venus of Paphos and her Temple.

 ...